Indian shares gain for fourth day, blue-chip earnings eyed

-Reliance Industries (RELI.NS), India's largest company by market value, rose as much as 2.4% to a three-week high, boosting the benchmark indexes.
+Reliance Industries, India’s largest company by market value, rose as much as 2.4% to a three-week high, boosting the benchmark indexes.

 The Financial Times reported on Wednesday that Saudi Aramco has held talks with Reliance about a cash-and-share deal for a stake in its refining and petrochemicals arm.

-Benchmark Nifty 50 components Bajaj Auto (BAJA.NS), Hindustan Unilever (HLL.NS), and Titan Company (TITN.NS) are slated to report results later in the day.
+Benchmark Nifty 50 components Bajaj Auto, Hindustan Unilever, and Titan Company are slated to report results later in the day.

 Asian shares were also higher after the U.S. Federal Reserve said it was too early to consider rolling back emergency support for the economy, and as U.S. President Joe Biden unveiled plans for a stimulus package.